Physiotherapy Quarterly Author Guidelines

 - The author is obliged to protect the personal data of the research participants.
 If the information included in the paper allows, in any way, to identify the study subjects, the author has to obtain their written consent for the publication of the research outcomes, including photographs, before submitting the paper for printing.

-- In the case of a significant delay in the appointed deadline for introducing corrections by the author, the Editor reserves the right to reschedule the paper to the subsequent PQ volume.
+- In the case of a significant delay in the appointed deadline for introducing corrections by the author, the Editor reserves the right to reschedule the paper to the subsequent HM volume.

 - The author should list all the people or institutions that contributed to the preparation of the paper, served as consultants, or provided financial or technical support.

-- The original version of the journal is its paper issue.
+- The original (the reference) version of PQ is the electronic edition.

 - The Editor accepts advertisements that can be placed in advertising inserts next to the cover pages.
 Prices of advertising are negotiated individually.

-Appendix 1 to the Physiotherapy Quarterly Author Guideline
+Appendix 1 to the Physiotherapy Quarterly Author Guidelines

 The manuscript should only be written in English.
 The articles are published in English.
 Manuscripts sent in other languages will not be accepted.
 English text verification before submission is strongly suggested for non-native English authors.